keleustes/blog/content/kubeadm/_index.en.md

 - Investigate the feasibility of converting promenade functions to kubeadm.
   For that purpose improvments have been made and proposed to the kubeadm community.

+{{% notice warning %}}
-- This is not a "replacement" for airship promenade.
-This POC merely aims at highlighting the potential advantages and pitfall in going in that direction.
+This is not a "replacement" for airship promenade.
+This POC merely aims to highlight the potential advantages and pitfalls in going in that direction.
+{{% /notice %}}

 ## Lessons Learned

-### Layering
+### Kubernetes High Availibity

 - TBD

+### Certificates Management

+- TBD

-### Substitutions
+### Kubernetes Software Upgrade

+- TBD

+### kubelet, kubeadm and kubectl upgrades

 - TBD